 First, this transaction only qualifies for tax-free treatment if it would have satisfied the requirements of a traditional A reorganization under Section 368(a)(1)(A) had the merger been done directly between the purchasing corporation and the target corporation.
 This requires evaluating the transaction as if the subsidiary were not used.
 If the target merged into the purchasing corporation and still satisfied the A reorg requirements, then this would help Section 368(a)(2)(D)(ii).
 This requires a statutory merger and, even more importantly, continuity of interest requirements.

-Second, in Section 368(a)(2)(D) reorganization, no stock of the subsidiary entity may be used as part of the consideration in the transaction.
-The only stock of the purchasing corporation, Corporation P in the above example, may be used.
+Second, in Section 368(a)(2)(D) reorganization, no stock of the wholly-owned subsidiary entity may be used as part of the consideration in the transaction.
+The only stock acquisition of the purchasing corporation, Corporation P in the above example, may be used.
 However, other reviews from the subsidiary may be provided, such as cash.
-Suppose the stock of the subsidiary corporation is used.
+Suppose the stock of the wholly-owned subsidiary corporation is used.
 In that case, it will fail the requirements of Section 368(a)(2)(D) and may result in a taxable transaction unless it satisfies another reorganization structure under Section 368.

 Forward triangular reorganizations optimize restructuring without facing tax consequences while removing the transfer of a target’s liabilities to a parent corporation.
 Depending on the type and value of consideration available, a forward triangular reorganization may be the best restructuring tool for your merger.